BREAKING

 While the world sings silent night, silence is anything but peaceful for survivors of sexual violence.

-Sexual violence lives quietly in homes, workplaces and in relationships and this season, too many women are living alone with their trauma, carrying truths they feel unable to speak.
+Sexual violence lives quietly in homes, workplaces, and relationships — and this season, too many women are carrying trauma alone, holding truths they’ve been forced to keep silent.
+This winter, we’re breaking that silence.

 WHAT WE’RE DOING TO HELP